Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Fluid flow dynamics and moduli space

 \subsection{Effective string-like model}

-As we noticed above in Eq.~\eqref{eq:moduli_space}, the moduli space can be parametrized by $\vec{X}_c(R)$, the line of the centres depending on $R(n_3)$ as in Eq.~\eqref{R_n3}.
-From this interesting prospective, the moduli space is a sort of ``string model'' with $R$ parametrizing the string and $\vec{X}_c$ giving its embedding in space.
+As we noticed above in Eq.~\eqref{eq:Xc_condition}, the moduli space can be parametrized by $\vec{X}_c(R)$, the line of the centres depending on $R(n_3)$ as in Eq.~\eqref{R_n3}.
+From this perspective, the moduli space is a sort of ``string model'' with $R$ parametrizing the string and $\vec{X}_c$ giving its embedding in space.
 This is shown pictorially in Fig.~\ref{fig:string}.
-In the chiral magnet model without the Heisenberg term, all the configurations \eqref{Xccondition} have the same energy; thus the effective string would have an infinite square-well elastic potential, tensionless up to some maximum extension.
-At first level of approximation, we can compute the effect of the Heisenberg contribution by evaluating $E_2$ on the solution of the model~\eqref{eq:energy-inf-symm}.
-We know that only the $\SO(2)$ invariant solutions with $\vec{X}'_c(R)=\vec{0}$ will be the true minima of the energy.
+In the chiral magnet model without the Heisenberg term, all the configurations \eqref{eq:Xc_condition} have the same energy; thus the effective string would have an infinite square-well elastic potential, tension-less up to some maximum extension.
+At first level of approximation, we can compute the effect of the Heisenberg contribution by evaluating $E_2$ on the solutions \eqref{eq:coord_transform_soln} of the model without Heisenberg interaction.
+We know that only the $\SO(2)$ invariant solutions with $\vec{X}'_c(R)=\vec{0}$ will be the true minima of the energy \eqref{eq:energy}.

 The $E_2$ term reads

 with $\bn=(\sin\Theta\cos\Psi,\sin\Theta\sin\Psi,\cos\Theta)$ and the fundamental state is of the form: $\Theta = \Theta(r)$ and $\Psi = \phi + \delta$, where $\delta=\frac\pi2$ for the Bloch-type DMI.
 Note that for the supercompacton~\cite{Bolognesi:2024mjs}, $E_2$ has a divergence near the boundary where $\lim_{r \to R_{\rm max}}\Theta'(r) = \infty$.
 Now we perturb the solution with a modulation of the centres $\vec{X}_c(R)$ and evaluate the variation $\Delta E_2$.
 We use polar co-ordinates centred in each circle of radius $r$.
 At first order the distance between the two circles is $\delta r(\phi) = \big(1+ |\vec{X}'_c(R)| \cos(\phi-\phi_{\vec{X}_c})\big)\d r$ where $\phi_{\vec{X}_c}= \arctan ({X}'_{c,2}/{X}'_{c,1})$.
 The area is in fact preserved as $\int \d \phi\delta r(\phi) = 2\pi \d r$.
 The gradient $\partial_i \Psi$ is not affected by the circle's displacement, thus $\Delta E_2$ gets a contribution only from the term with $\partial_i\Theta$.
 The result is then \bee \Delta E_2 = \int \d r \d \phi \;r \frac{1}{2}(\partial_r\Theta)^2 \left(\frac{1}{1+ |\vec{X}'_c(R)| \cos(\phi-\phi_{\vec{X}_c})}-1\right). \eee (There is one factor $\delta r$ from the measure, and one $\frac{1}{\delta r ^2}$ from the gradient.)
 For small displacements, \bee \Delta E_2 = \int \d r\; r \frac{1}{8}(\partial_r\Theta)^2 |\vec{X}'_c(R)|^2 \ . \eee This is essentially a tension term for the string, where the tension density is $r \frac{1}{8}(\partial_r\Theta)^2 $ which is dependent on $r$.
 If $R \to R_{\rm max}$ sufficiently fast, such that $\vec{X}'_c(R) \to 0$, then $\Delta E_2$ can be finite, even for a supercompacton where $E_2$ diverges.